Old House Fair FAQs

 Q: Are children allowed on the Home Tour?

 A: Yes, children are allowed on the home tour, but must have their own ticket.
 There are no strollers allowed in homes or on the trolley.
-Infants in carriers (body wrap or carrier attached to a person) do not need a ticket.
+Infants in carriers are the only exception – they must stay strapped into a body wrap or carrier attached to an adult – and in this scenario do not need a ticket.

 Q: What happened to the street fair?